digitranslab/jumpstart/docs/versioned_docs/version-2.19.0/data-sources/stripe.md

 ## Supported operations

 You can check out the some of the operations mentioned below.
-All the operations for Stripe are available and can be performed from ToolJet.
+All the operations for Stripe are available and can be performed from JumpStart.
 Check out the **[Stripe API documentation](https://stripe.com/docs/api/)** for the detailed information about each operation.

 - **delete,/v1/account**
 - **get,/v1/account**